 The safety of continuous epidural techniques in the presence of standard heparinization during major vascular surgery has been well documented (7).
-The recommendations for neuraxial blockade in the presence of unfractionated heparin include the following: 1) wait 1 h after needle/catheter placement to administer heparin; 2) wait 4-6 h after stopping heparin and check partial thromboplastin time before needle placement; 3) follow partial thromboplastin time or activated clotting time to avoid excessive heparin effect; 4) manage catheter removal with the same safety precautions used for placement.
-The use of neuraxial techniques in the presence of full heparinization during cardiopulmonary bypass has been studied and in the limited data available has not been associated with a high risk of complications.
+The recommendations for neuraxial blockade in the presence of unfractionated heparin include the following: 1) wait 1 h after needle or catheter placement to administer heparin; 2) wait 4-6 h after stopping heparin and check partial thromboplastin time (PTT) before needle placement; 3) follow PTT or ACT to avoid excessive heparin effect; 4) manage catheter removal with the same safety precautions used for placement.
+The use of neuraxial techniques in the presence of full heparinization during cardiopulmonary bypass has been studied, and with the limited data available, it has not been associated with a high risk of complications.
 However, this technique must be considered controversial; important clinical outcome advantages have not been demonstrated yet (8,9).

-Several cases of spinal hematoma in patients receiving fractionated low-molecular weight heparin who underwent epidural or spinal anesthesia have been reported (10).
+Several cases of spinal hematoma in patients receiving fractionated low-molecular-weight heparin (LMWH) who underwent epidural or spinal anesthesia have been reported (10).
 A total of 60 cases are in the Medwatch series as of 2002 (11).
-Enoxaparin is the most commonly prescribed low-molecular weight heparin in the United States; the recommended dosage is larger than that used in Europe and a two dose per day regimen is recommended.
-The first dose of lowmolecular weight heparin is given 10 to 12 h after surgery; however, this time interval may shorten as anti-thrombotic efficacy studies are completed.
-If lowmolecular weight heparin has been administered, a waiting period of 10-12 h is recommended before block placement and single-shot spinal is considered the safest alternative.
+Enoxaparin is the most commonly prescribed LMWH in the United States; the recommended dosage is larger than that used in Europe, and a two dose per day regimen is recommended.
+The first dose of LMWH is given 10-12 h after surgery; however, this time interval may shorten as antithrombotic efficacy studies are completed.
+If LMWH has been administered, a waiting period of 10-12 h is recommended before block placement, and single shot spinal is considered the safest alternative.
 Removal of catheters should occur before the first postoperative dosing.
-The risk of bleeding has been shown to be lower with a singleshot small (i.e., spinal) needle.
-These recommendations are evolving as the use of these drugs expands and new agents are released.
-Addition of other anticoagulants, such as nonsteroidal anti-inflammatory drugs, increases the risk.
+The risk of bleeding has been shown to be lower with a single shot small needle (i.e., spinal).
+These recommendations are evolving as the use of these drugs expands, and new drugs are released.
+Addition of other anticoagulants, such as NSAIDS, increases the risk.
 Measurement of Xa activity has not been helpful in determining an appropriate course of action.

-Spinal hematomas associated with indwelling epidural catheters and intrathecal bleeding with continuous spinal anesthesia in patients receiving thrombolytic agents (streptokinase, urokinase, t-PA) have been reported (12).
+Spinal hematomas associated with indwelling epidural catheters and intrathecal bleeding with continuous spinal anesthesia in patients receiving thrombolytic agents (streptokinase, urokinase, t-PA) have been reported in the literature (12).
 Spinal and epidural anesthesia should be avoided in these patients.
 If a catheter is in place and these agents are given, the safest course would be to allow the effects of the thrombolytic agent to dissipate (at least 24 h) before removing the catheter.

 Newer anticoagulants such as hirudin and the pentasaccharide Fondaparinux present serious risks of bleeding.
 Hirudin is primarily used in patients with heparin allergy and induces irreversible antithrombin activity.
-Fondaparinux is under Food and Drug Administration review and will be recommended for perioperative anti-thrombosis.
+Fondaparinux is in FDA review and will be recommended for perioperative antithrombosis.
 This highly effective anti-Xa drug is the active portion of the heparin molecule.
-Present recommendations, based on the pharmacologic profile of this drug, are that no neuraxial technique be performed in its presence.
+Present recommendation, based on the pharmacologic profile of this drug, is that no neuraxial technique be performed in its presence.
 Clinical experience may modify this recommendation.

 Herbal medications enjoy widespread use in the surgical population (13).
 Three commonly used herbals are associated with anticoagulation activity: ginseng, garlic, and ginkgo.
-Both garlic and ginkgo have antiplatelet effects; ginseng has been shown to increase prothrombin time/partial thromboplastin time in animals (14).
-These herbals should be discontinued preoperatively (garlic, at 7 days; ginkgo, at 36 h; ginseng, at 24 h).
+Both garlic and ginkgo have antiplatelet effects; ginseng has been shown to increase PT/PTT in animals (14).
+These herbals should be discontinued preoperatively (garlic 7 days, ginkgo 36 h, ginseng 24 h).